This refers to both the positive and negative impact that indoor air in a building has on human health or well-being.

 Bioaerosols and problems with water

-- Fungal Spores
+- Fungal spores

 - Dust mites

-- Skin/ hair scales (animal or human)
+- Flakes of skin / hair (animal or human)

 Mites need a certain level of humidity to reproduce; mite infestations occur at relative humidity levels in excess of 45%.

 Mould is a natural recycling mechanism.
 Microscopic spores (mould reproductive cells) are constantly floating in the air.
 When something dies, mould spores settle on the body to germinate, and the mould consumes and recycles its organic compounds.

 Many types of mould produce toxins when subjected to certain conditions.
 The toxins are normally concentrated in the spores.
 People may be affected after touching or inhaling airborne spores.
 The effects of toxic mould on humans vary from very mild to very severe, and may even damage the liver or the immune system.